temporalio/helm-charts/README.md

 This repo contains a basic [Helm](https://helm.sh) chart that allows you to install temporal to a kubernetes cluster, and to play with it.

-The version of Helm chart is provided for demo purposes and is not intended to be used in production systems.
+The bundled dependencies included in this Helm chart provide minimal required functionality to ease getting started and experimentation with Temporal.

 # Deploying Temporal Service to a Kubernetes Cluster

 ## Prerequisites

 This sequence assumes that your system is configured to access a kubernetes cluster (e. g.
-[AWS EKS](https://aws.amazon.com/eks/), or [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)), and that your machine has [AWS CLI V2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html), [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [Helm v3.1.x](https://helm.sh) installed and able to access your cluster.
+[AWS EKS](https://aws.amazon.com/eks/), [kind](https://kind.sigs.k8s.io/), or [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)), and that your machine has [AWS CLI V2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html), [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [Helm v3.1.x](https://helm.sh) installed and able to access your cluster.

 ## Install an Instance of Temporal to Your k8s Cluster